 Sovereign of the Seas (1988-2008)

 The first of three Sovereign class cruise ships (only Majesty of the Seas is still with Royal Caribbean), the ship spent 20 years sailing with Royal Caribbean.
 The vessel was the largest cruise ship in the world to be built since the Queen Elizabeth.
-The ship was transferred to Pullmantur Cruises in 2008 and currently sails with the cruise line.
+The ship was transferred to Pullmantur Cruises in 2008 and eventually scrapped in 2020.

 Monarch of the Seas (1991-2013)

 The second of three Sovereign class ships, Monarch was the first major cruise ship to be captained by a woman, Karin Stahre-Janson.
-In 2013, the ship was transferred to Pullmantur Crusies and currently sails under the name Monarch.
+In 2013, the ship was transferred to Pullmantur Cruises and scrapped in 2020.

 Splendor of the Seas (1996-2016)